learn-co-curriculum/node-io/README.md

 puts "step 2"
 ```

-To run the file from this repository, execute `$ ruby sleep.rb`.
+To run the file from this repository, execute `ruby sleep.rb`.
 You will see `"step 1"`, then the program will wait one second and you'll see `"step 2"`.
 So far so good.
 That's how synchronous code works because during the sleep method, nothing else is running.

 On the contrary, in JavaScript and Node we can schedule some logic in the future (in a callback) and our program will be able to run something else while waiting for this future date/time.
 Look at this code with a `setTimeout()` which will output the same two lines as the Ruby code (second line with a 1 second delay):